Automatically detect and code themes

 NVivo actively filters the themes—only the most relevant themes are presented in the results.
-You can choose which themes to create as nodes at the end of the process.
+You can choose which themes to create as codes at the end of the process.

 The automated insights process may produce different results in different languages.
 For example, if you have a translated version of the same file, analyzing the French version in French and the English version in English may produce different results.

 NVivo groups themes by comparing words with the same stem, for example house, houses and housing.
 It then filters the themes and excludes those groups that represent a much smaller proportion of your content.

 For each group, NVivo uses the most frequently shared phrase or word as the name of the code.

 Themes can belong to more than one group—for example, storm water runoff may be grouped with the theme water and the theme storm—and have the same coding references.

 Collections of material

 You can analyze files, codes or cases individually or as a combination of items.

 If you analyze each item individually, you'll get different results compared to analyzing a group of items together.

 1 Items A, B and C mention water quality once.
 Even though it is only mentioned once, the process identifies water as a concept that is mentioned in the majority of items being analyzed.
 Water quality is therefore suggested as a code in the results.
 If any of the items A, B or C were analyzed individually, this theme may not necessarily be identified as a theme.
 For example, if you are reviewing submissions on the same issue, and want to see what overall themes are detected, wait until you receive all the submissions and then process them together as a group.